From € 2 to € 3

 The 12th of June is the Day of Nizhny Novgorod.
 Today it is a double holiday for citizens, since it is celebrated together with Russia Day.
 Celebrations are held throughout the centre and in big parks, and include sports competitions, concerts, fairs, and folk festivals.
 The holiday ends with various festive fireworks at night.

-An annual summer festival of electronic music, which takes place at the abandoned aerodrome near the village of Big Kozino Balakhninsky (35 minutes by train from Nizhny Novgorod).
+Alfa Future People is an annual summer festival of electronic music, which takes place at the abandoned aerodrome near the village of Big Kozino Balakhninsky (35 minutes by train from Nizhny Novgorod).
 It attracts music lovers from all over the world, entertaining them with a line-up of the best DJs.
-Check out the official website for the latest news.

 Although the 4th of November is an all-Russian holiday, Nizhny Novgorod participated in the most direct way in the historical events, with the militia of 1612 that liberated Moscow from Swedish and Polish-Lithuanian invaders.
 During this day, fairs and concerts are organized in the parks and on the main squares of the city.
 The day ends with a fireworks show.